 Professional development is a critical part of graduate education at Princeton University.
 The Graduate School provides programming and resources to support graduate student success and enhance research, teaching and professionalism.
 From writing and public speaking support to teacher training, graduate students have access to many courses, workshops, and co-curricular programs to explore their professional interests.
 To support the breadth of interests of Princeton’s graduate students, the Graduate School collaborates with campus partners to provide robust programs to meet all students' needs.

-Explore this section to learn more about professional development opportunities at Princeton.
-Feel free to contact Amy Pszczolkowski, Assistant Dean for Professional Development, email@example.com, with your questions.
+Feel free to contact Amy Pszczolkowski, Assistant Dean for Professional Development, email@example.com, with your questions and to learn more about professional development opportunities at Princeton.

 To assist graduate students in receiving more discipline-specific professional development, the Graduate School solicits proposals from graduate students seeking support for professional development activities including conferences, lectures, and workshops during the academic year.
 The intent of this fund is to encourage students to pursue professional development experiences that will enrich the student experience and prepare them for careers after graduate study.
 Our focus is to fund programming and events that are initiated by graduate students and fill a professional development need not currently met through the department, the Graduate School, or other campus resources.

 Proposals for this fund must be submitted by July 1 for fall programs and by January 1 for spring programs.
 Students can expect to receive a maximum of $2,000 from this funding source and are encouraged to seek out other funding sources to supplement Graduate School support.

 The Graduate School has established a Professional Development Fund to support graduate student professional development activities.
 Individual professional development grants of a maximum of $500 are available through the fund for students who would like to participate in a professional development activity not directly related to their program of study or scholarly work.
 Examples of fundable activities include travel funding to participate in a professional development conference, workshops, panel discussions, and networking events.